 3.2.2 Build Release

-Due to the open-source nature of the developed software, and since the Portal uses Git internally, the release will be published in GitHub, which is a Public release platform based on Git.
+Due to the open-source nature of the developed software, and since the Portal uses Git internally, the release will be published in GitHub, which is a public release platform based on Git.

 This platform will document the changes in the code and each release will be marked by a tag, a metadata flag that can be assigned to any commit.
 Since the portal is an Operational Tool, it will eventually be packaged as an UMD release, and installed as the central production, development and testing instances and the instances part of the regional portals.